-Here Jeanie in Tokyo, talks about the ups and downs of teaching in Japan, she gives advice and talks about the "banana game".
+Here Jeanie in Tokyo, talks about the ups and downs of teaching English in Japan, she gives advice, talks about challenges and the "banana game".
 Later teachers Jay and MD in Fukuoka, share some of their tales.
 They talk about whether Japan is foreign friendly, racist or ethnocentric.

 What's your name?
 Jeanie.